saket-b/BLOOD-BANK-MANAGEMENT-APP/README.md

 # BLOOD-BANK-MANAGEMENT-APP
-This app manage the who wants to donate the blood and who want to receive blood.
+Purpose : This app manage the who wants to donate the blood and who want to receive blood .

+Tool : Android Stdio, Firebase
+Language : Java